-- A. Any group of students from UCC has the right to constitute a student organization and be officially recognized by the Institution.
+A. Any group of students from UCC has the right to constitute a student organization and be officially recognized by the Institution.
 Any such organization may be of an academic, professional, cultural, recreational, social, athletic, or religious nature.
 No student organization involved in partisan politics shall be considered for recognition.
-No student organization, which promotes discrimination by sex, race, national origin, political affiliation, religion, or socioeconomic status, will be authorized. - B. An Accreditation Committee composed of UCC student organizations will be created.
-This Committee shall be made up of - 1.
+No student organization, that promotes discrimination by sex, race, national origin, political affiliation, religion, or socioeconomic status, will be authorized

+- A. An Accreditation Committee composed of UCC student organizations will be created.
+This Committee shall be made up of: - 1.
 A president who will be a faculty member designated by the President of the University. - 2.
 A faculty member named by the Committee President with the recommendation of the DASA. - 3.
 A student selected by the Committee President with the recommendation of the DASA. - 4.
 A member of the UCC Administration. - 5.
-The DASA will be an ex-officio member. - C. The Accreditation Committee will grant official recognition to all student organizations that fulfill the requirements as set out in Articles 5-A-G and H. - D. Procedure to request an accreditation - Any student organization, which wishes official accreditation, must submit the following information:
+The ADASA will be an ex-officio member. - B. The Accreditation Committee will grant official recognition to all student organizations that fulfill the requirements as set out in Articles 5-A-G and H. - C. Procedure to request an accreditation - Any student organization, that wishes official accreditation, must submit the following information: - a.

-- a.
 Copy of the by-laws and/or constitution of the organization.
-This document must contain the organization's statement of purpose, requirements for membership, a list of officers, mentor or mentors name, and rules and procedures. - b.
-List of organizing members. - E. The Accreditation Committee will render its written decision within 30 working days.
-In cases of denial, the petitioning organization has the right to request a reconsideration within 15 working days to the President of the University, who will render his decision within 15 working days.
-If the President upholds the decision of the Accreditation Committee, the petitioning organization may appeal to the Board of Trustees within 15 working days.
-The Board of Trustees will then have 15 working days to revoke or confirm the decision of the President of the University.
+This document must contain the organization's statement of purpose, goals, requirements for membership, a list of officers, mentor or mentor names, and rules and procedures. - b.
+List of organizing members. - D. The Accreditation Committee will render its written decision within thirty (30) working days.
+In cases of denial, the petitioning organization has the right to request a reconsideration within fifteen (15) working days to the President of the University, who will render his decision within fifteen (15) working days.
+If the President upholds the decision of the Accreditation Committee, the petitioning organization may appeal to the Board of Trustees within fifteen (15) working days.
+The Board of Trustees will then have fifteen (15) working days to revoke or confirm the decision of the President of the University. - E. Revocation of accreditation - 1.
+The Accreditation Committee has the right to revoke the accreditation of any student organization that does not meet the required guidelines for accreditation. - 2.
+If the Accreditation Committee should rescind the accreditation of any student organization, the organization has the right to request reconsideration within 15 working days to the President of the University, who will decide within fifteen (15) working days.
+If the President upholds the decision of the Accreditation Committee, the petitioning organization may submit an appeal to the Board of Trustees within fifteen (15) working days.
+The Board of Trustees will then have fifteen (15) working days to revoke or confirm the decision of the President of the University. - F. Rules and regulations concerning authorized student organizations. - 1.
+Each student organization must submit to the DASA, ADASA, or the corresponding delegate a list of the organization's members and its leaders.
+This list must be submitted within one week of electing the board. - 2.
+Any change to the above-mentioned list must be submitted to the DASA, ADASA, or the corresponding delegate before the last day of the month in which these changes occurred.